pwscup/pwssite/2020/markdown/cup20_e.md

 ## PWS Cup 2020 "AMIC" rule (overview) (WIP)
-The Anonymous Membership Inference Contest "AMIC" ("Anonymity against Membership Inference" Contest) will be held.
+We will hold the Anonymous Membership Inference Contest "AMIC" ("Anonymity against Membership Inference" Contest).
 Details of the rules will be published at a later date.

 <img src="./Images/overview_eng.png" width=100%>